crawl/sequell/docs/listgame.md

 "0.16-a0-296-gbdb9f68". vlong is empty for games saved by Crawl versions that did not have this information.

+`vsav`:
+The major.minor version of the most recently loaded Crawl save chunk. `vsav` may be empty if Crawl has not yet loaded any saves (this is usually the case only on the first dungeon level).

+`vsavrv`:
+The Crawl version of the most recently loaded player information. `vsavrv` will be empty unless the logfile entry is from a game that has been loaded from a save.

 `lv`:
 Logfile format version